Ericsson/paf/README.md

 Python version 3.5 or later is required.
-In case a server configuration file is used, and also for running the test cases, the 'yaml' module is needed.
+In case a server configuration file is used, and also for running the test cases, the `yaml` module is needed.

-In addition, the Pathfinder server depends on the Extensible Connection-oriented Messaging (XCM) library, in the form of libxcm.so.
+In addition, the Pathfinder server depends on Extensible Connection-oriented Messaging (XCM), in the form of `libxcm` shared library.

 The unit and component-level test suites depends on the py.test-3 framework.